-If a parent thinks that their child/young person has SEN or a disability, the SEN Team recommend that parents/carers
+If a parent or carer thinks that their child/young person has SEND, the SEND Team recommend that parents/carers

 - Talk to the class teacher/tutor.

-- Arrange a meeting with the school/settings SENCO (Special Educational Needs Co-ordinator) to discuss concerns and support.
+- Arrange a meeting with the school/settings SENDCo (Special Educational Needs and Disabilities Co-ordinator) to discuss concerns and support.

-If the education setting/school thinks that the child/young person has SEN they should
+If the education setting/school thinks that the child/young person has SEND they should

-- Talk to parents about their concerns and start to gather evidence such as reviews of outcomes and reports about the child's/young person's progress.
+- Talk to parents/carers about their concerns and start to gather evidence such as reviews of outcomes and reports about the child's/young person's progress.

 - The setting/school should give the child/young person the support they need.
-This could include getting advice and support from specialists outside the school (such as SEND Team and Speech and Language Therapist).
+This could include getting advice and support from specialists outside the school (such as the SEN Team and Speech and Language Therapist).

 Assessments that lead to an EHC Plan

-Information gathered during an EHC needs assessment may indicate ways in which the school, college or other provider can meet the child’s needs without an EHC Plan.
-In these cases the Local Authority will issue an EHC Needs assessment report, setting out the key information obtained from the assessment and how the needs of the child can be met from resources within mainstream provision and other support set out in the Local Offer.
+Information gathered during an EHC Needs Assessment may indicate ways in which the school, college or other provider can meet the child or young person's needs without an EHC Plan.
+In these cases the Local Authority will issue an EHC Needs Assessment report, setting out the key information obtained from the assessment and how the needs of the child can be met from resources within mainstream provision and other support set out in the Local Offer.